TA Workshop Coming Saturday, January 16, 2016

-- Doors open at 8:45 for late registration.
+- Doors open at 8:30 for check-in and registration.
 Drop by early for coffee and pastries and to meet other graduate teaching assistants.

 - The workshop will be followed by a pizza lunch.
-Stay after and visit with the President’s Teaching Academy and other graduate students.
+Stay after and visit with the WSU Teaching Academy and other graduate students.

 What will I learn?